Get Help With Housing

 Making Home Affordable is the federal government website for consumers seeking information about the Making Home Affordable loan modification and refinancing program.
 The website includes information about program eligibility, how to determine if your loan is owned or guaranteed by Fannie Mae and Freddie Mac, how to find a HUD-certified housing counseling agency and other resources.

-Credit and Lending Issues
+Credit and Lending Issues:

 For information on financing and credit, predatory lending, and credit reporting, visit the Financing and Credit webpage on the website of the Office of the the Illinois Attorney General.